licky-licky/toji-no-miko-translations/docs/md/docs/Team_vs_Team_in_the_White_Day_Wars.md

 **Kanami:** Ah\!
 They just updated the competition rankings\!
 **Kanami:** Let's see...
 Looks like a lot of toji joined in\!
 **Kanami:** First place right now is...
 Shichinosato-san and Ban-san's team\!
-**Mihono:** Just two people made it to first\!?
+**Mihono:** Just two people made it to first\!\?
 Nobody beats Fukki when it comes to getting rid of aradama, I guess.
 **Kanami:** And Ellen-chan and Kaoru-chan's team are in second\!
 **Mai:** It's a little hard to picture that from the carefree Ellen-chan and lazy Kaoru-chan.
 **Mihono:** Ahaha, you're right.